-Ph.D. students will usually register for 10 units in each of the autumn, winter and spring quarters.
-Most courses offered by the department for Ph.D. students are 3 units each, including the core courses of the first year program.
+Ph.D. students register for 10 units in each of the autumn, winter and spring quarters.
+Most courses offered by the department for Ph.D. students are 3 units, including the core courses of the first year program.
 In addition to regular lecture courses on advanced topics, reading courses in the literature of probability and the literature of statistics are available each quarter.
 Students working on their thesis may register for up to 10 units of directed research in each quarter.
-Finally, students may wish to register for selected courses outside the statistics department, in particular to fulfill the breadth requirement.
+Students should also register for selected courses outside the statistics department in order to fulfill the breadth requirement.

 Equivalents of Math 113, Math 115; Stats 116, Stats 200; CS 106A.

-Previous experience has shown that before starting the core courses students need to have active mastery of the material in the prerequisite courses (or their equivalents at other universities), as demonstrated by very good and relatively recent grades.
-Where this background is missing or not recent, admission to the Ph.D. program will involve designing (with the first year Ph.D. faculty advisor) an individual program to make up the necessary courses.
-This happens fairly often, and if necessary the four year guarantee of support will be extended according to the time needed to take these courses.
+Previous experience has shown that before starting the core courses students need to have mastered the material in the prerequisite courses (or their equivalents at other universities), as demonstrated by very strong and relatively recent grades.
+Where this background is missing or not recent, admission to the Ph.D. program will involve working with the Graduate Director to design an individual program to make up the necessary courses.

 Statistics 305 is concerned with linear regression and the analysis of variance.

 Although the content of the first year core courses is specified by the department, the order in which topics are studied and details of the presentation are left to the instructor and will vary from year to year.
 Unusually well prepared students may place out of Statistics 305.
-Students who do not have enough mathematics background can take 310 after their first year but need to have their first-year program approved by the Ph.D. program advisor.
+Students who do not have a sufficient mathematics background can, with approval from the Graduate Director, take the 310 series after the first year.

 All students who have passed the qualifying exams but have not yet passed the Thesis Proposal Meeting must take STATS 319 Literature of Statistics at least once per year.